LegumeFederation/meta_iron/types.rst

 units          A string that is interpretable by `Pint <https://pint.readthedocs.io/en/0.7.2/>`_
                as a valid unit.

-date           An ISO date field.
+date           An ISO 8601 date field, e,g, 2916-09-14T13:06:30Z.
+Dates are one of the
+               trickiest problems with metadata

+GML            A Geographic Markup Language field.

 OID            A string that is a valid Object ID, e.g. ``LegFed000124v2.2``.
+OIDs have
+               attributes ``.prefix``, ``.accession``, and ``.version``.

 file           A string that is a valid path to a file relative to the current directory
                e.g., ``subdir/README.txt``.
 Absolute paths are not allowed.